 - Make the crate a comfortable space for your puppy.
 Put a soft, warm blanket in the crate along with a toy.

-- Let your puppy spend short amounts of time in the crate at first and slowly increase the amount of time they are in the crate.
+- Let your puppy spend short amounts of time in the crate at first and slowly increase their time in the crate.

-Just like potty training, consistency is key to crate training.
+Just like potty training, consistency is crucial to crate training.
 If you go several days or weeks without putting your puppy in their crate, they will begin to forget what they have learned.

-By using these tips and remaining consistent, you’ll have your puppy relaxed and safe when you are away from the house.
+By using these tips and remaining consistent, your puppy will be relaxed and safe when you are away from the house.

-When you bring home a new puppy, you take on a lot of responsibility.
-Of course, you want to be proud of your puppy - how healthy and well trained they are - but those things don't happen without intentional care.
+When you bring home a new puppy, you take on much responsibility.
+Of course, you want to be proud of your puppy—how healthy and well-trained they are—but those things don't happen without intentional care, consistency, and effort.